 Animal Control Workers handle animals for the purpose of investigations of mistreatment, or control of abandoned, dangerous, or unattended animals.

-Animal Control Workers with little to no experience tend to make between $20830 and $26350 while the more experienced ones make over $42360 per year.
+Animal Control Workers with little to no experience tend to make between $23160 and $29020 while the more experienced ones can earn over $46130 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as An Animal Control Worker is to move to a higher paying state like NV.
-Right now, the highest paying states for Animal Control Workers are NV, CA, WA, OR and AK.
+One of the easiest ways to increase your salary as an Animal Control Worker is to move to a higher paying state like CA. Right now, the highest paying states for Animal Control Workers are CA, WA, CT, MA and NV.

-3 other factors that can increase your salary as An Animal Control Worker is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as an Animal Control Worker is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Animal Control Workers what degree they had when they got the job and most of them said they had a High School Diploma followed by Some college courses.
+We asked other Animal Control Workers what degree they had when they got the job and most of them said they had a High School Diploma followed by a Post-Secondary Certificate.

 Pros and Cons